 Back in the year 2000 we started making bicycles upon which one could enjoy riding on gravel roads or use as a commuter bike and we’re quite happy with how they’ve been working out.
-But technology and tastes march ever-onward: what was seen then as a noble end-point then is considered – by some – to be laughably inadequate now.
-Bigger tires, better brakes, electronic shifting, anti-gravity flux capacitors – there are so many more options now that didn’t exist back in Y2K (remember THAT mess?) and we’re embracing many of them.
+But technology and tastes march ever-onward: what was seen then as a noble end-point is considered now – by some – to be laughably inadequate now.
+Bigger tires, stronger brakes, electronic shifting, better frames and wheels – there are so many options that didn’t exist back in the previous century and we’re embracing many of them now.

 Frame tubes will be selected for the weight of the rider and for the style of riding involved.
-We can use any of the tubes used on our current models along with plenty that aren’t.
+We can use any of the tubes specced on our current models – including Columbus MAX – along with plenty that aren’t.

-Tranquillo – Our “skinny” tire/fast road frame, best with light tubing, uses Enve Road fork, takes up to 32mm tires, no fender option.
+Tranquillo – Our skinny tire/fast road frame, best with light or medium-weight tubing, one fender option and your choice of fork, takes up to 700c x 32mm or 650B x 38mm.

 Sterrato – Takes up to a 700c x 38mm tire, 650B x 47mm, or 700c x 32mm with fender, we recommend medium-weight tubing.